namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Stopped
 - Stopped daily Carb Manager logging during travel to India but also did not resume after returning.
 Discussed why [here](https://michal.piekarczyk.xyz/post/2025-12-10-not-tracking/) (2025-12-08) .
+- Stopped my dadjests.com .
+And this was my last godaddy domain (2025-12-07).

 ### Returned
 - Resumed office commutes after 4 years!
 Because my company now has a proper office with coffee and water that doesnt require notification (2025-12-07).